asejouk/zachmoshe.com/_posts/2015-03-24-israel-elections-part-1.markdown

 image: /assets/article_images/israel-elections-part-1/header.jpg
 tags: elections data clustering
 description: >
-  The "state of TLV" is a known phrase in Israel, representing the fact that it's a "bubble" that votes differently than the rest of the country.
+  The "state of TLV" is a known phrase in Israel, representing the fact that TLV votes differently than the rest of the country.
 Does it actually exist?
 Can we actually cluster the country's ballots and form geographically close clusters that vote similarly but different from each other?
 sliders:
   longlat:
   - image: /assets/article_images/israel-elections-part-1/slide-longlat/plot-0.png